Lawrence in paradise

 this fragment of what’s left of him.

-a new copy might be in order replacing what already exists.
+sure, a new copy might be in order.

-a glossy new one lacking the tactile history of pliability?
+but a glossy new one lacking the personal history

 No comments: